Foundation / Corporation

 Cottage Grove Community Foundation (CGCF)

-Grants of up to $1,000 to Oregon nonprofit organizations in eligible areas for programs that improve the quality of life of local residents.
-Funding is intended to support a broad range of projects in the areas of social and civic needs, culture, healthcare, and education.
-Programs must benefit residents of Cottage Grove in the Cottage Grove Community Foundation's community service area, which is defined as that covered by the South Lane School District.
-The Foundation grants will be limited to this area unless otherwise specified by an individual donor.
+Grants of up to $1,000 to Oregon nonprofit organizations to benefit residents in eligible regions.
+Funding is intended to support a wide variety of projects that address the civic, social, medical, educational, and cultural needs of the community.
+Eligible activities should serve the Cottage Grove Community Foundation community service area which is defined as the area covered by the South Lane School District.

 In authorizing Community Grants, the Foundation gives preference to projects of the following types: